oktadev/okta-blog/_source/_posts/2022-09-18-spring-boot-jetty-update.md

 That's how you can create a web service using Maven and Jetty.
 To deploy this, you would typically build the packaged WAR file using `mvn package` and deploy the WAR to your Jetty server.

 > **NOTE:** this is a very naive implementation of a REST service.
 It uses an in-memory `ArrayList` as a data source, which is not synchronized (and thus would run into threading problems in a real web servlet).
-For anything beyond the scope of this tutorial, you’d need to implement a database backend of some kind.
+For anything beyond the scope of this tutorial, you'd need to implement a database backend of some kind.
 For help on how to do this, see the example blog posts listed at the end of the tutorial.
 You would typically also add a PUT endpoint and assign each item an ID to use as an index so data can be updated, but that is beyond the scope of this tutorial.

 ## Build a web service with Gradle and Jetty